[UPDATED OCTOBER 2023]

 If these techniques don’t seem to work, or if you feel your dog may be experiencing prolonged anxiety or a change in behaviour, seek professional advice from your vet.
 They may be able to provide medication to help reduce your pet’s anxiety or put you in touch with a behavioural expert.

 Nutritional supplements can help to calm your dog during fireworks season and all year round.
 Our YuMOVE Calming Care range, with scientifically backed ingredients, can help to promote calmness and reduce anxiety.
 It’s best to introduce a supplement in advance so your furry friend can have the best chance of staying calmer when the fireworks are lit.

 Work with a certified Clinical Animal Behaviourist

-Ideally, it’s best to think long-term and get expert advice from a certified Clinical Animal Behaviourist who has up-to-date skills, knowledge and experience.
+Ideally, it’s best to think long-term and get expert advice from a certified Clinical Animal Behaviourist with up-to-date skills, knowledge and experience.

-Behaviourists can be particularly helpful for dogs who are worried about fireworks and may have become ‘sensitised’.
-This means that rather than fireworks being a part of normal life, your dog has come to associate them with feelings of fear.
-Unfortunately, this has a knock-on effect as a fear of firework noises can escalate into a fear of loud noises more widely.
-Early intervention is best to prevent the fear worsening and affecting other situations.
+Behaviourists can be particularly helpful for dogs worried about fireworks and may have become ‘sensitised’.
+This means that rather than fireworks being a part of everyday life, your dog has come to associate them with feelings of fear.
+Unfortunately, this has a knock-on effect as the fear of firework noises can escalate into a fear of loud noises more widely.
+Early intervention is best to prevent the fear from potentially worsening and affecting other situations.

 Behaviour therapy can support your dog with long-lasting effects.
 Your behaviourist is the best person to advise you with a plan tailored to your dog’s needs.
-Behaviour therapy is all about teaching your dog something new about the things they fear.
-One technique a behaviourist might include is sound therapy – though there are other options to suit different dogs.
+Behaviour therapy teaches your dog something new about the things they fear.
+One technique a behaviourist might use is sound therapy – though there are other options to suit different dogs.